 Are you working with people dealing with housing issues or facing homelessness in London?

-At Law for Life, the Foundation for Public Legal Education, we are excited to launch a new programme supporting community groups to work with residents of London dealing with precarious housing issues and homelessness.
+We are excited to launch a new programme supporting community groups to work with residents of London dealing with precarious housing issues and homelessness.

 Through the programme ‘Fighting precarious housing situations‘ we will support small-medium sized community groups working directly with people experiencing housing problems to: